 DSLR vs Mobile

 You don’t necessarily need a state-of-the-art camera for DIY product photography.
 You can use anything from a smartphone to a point-and-shoot to a DSLR.
-The latest smartphone models (such as the iPhone 11, Google Pixel 4, and Samsung Galaxy S10) will definitely produce high-resolution images suitable for an ecommerce store, so before you splurge on a great camera, try your hand at product photography with what you have first.
+The latest smartphone models will definitely produce high-resolution images suitable for an ecommerce store.
+So before you splurge on a great camera, try your hand at product photography with what you have first.

 If budget and ease of use are main factors for you, then go for a smartphone.
 They are so much easier to use and you don’t have to toggle with complicated settings.
 On top of that, there are a lot of free mobile apps that can help you with your shoot.